Galexia-Agency/mailgun-failed-webhook/readme.md

 ## Set-up

-1. Add the following environment variables to Cloudflare:
+1. Add the following environment variables to Cloudflare by using `wrangler secret put`:

     ```
         DOMAIN=domain.com